OP City: Preview

 • 2 Sequencing Layer

-The Sequencing Layer determines how user transactions on an OP Stack chain are collected and published to the Data Availability Layer module(s) in use.
-In the default Rollup configuration of the OP Stack, Sequencing is typically handled by a single dedicated Sequencer.
-Rules defined in the Derivation Layer generally restrict the Sequencer's ability to withhold transactions for more than a specific period of time
+The Sequencing Layer determines how user transactions on an OP Stack Chain are collected and published to the Data Availability modules in use.
+In the default OP Stack rollup configuration, sequencing is generally handled by a single dedicated sequencer.
+The rules defined in the Derivation Layer limit the sequencer's ability to withhold transactions beyond a specific time.

 The Derivation Layer defines how the raw data in the Data Availability Layer is processed to form the processed inputs that are sent to the Execution Layer via the standard Ethereum Engine API(opens in a new tab).
 The Derivation Layer may also use the current system state, as defined by the Execution Layer, to inform the parsing of raw input data.
 The Derivation Layer can be modified to derive Engine API inputs from many different data sources.
 The Derivation Layer is typically tied closely to the Data Availability Layer because it must understand how to parse any raw input data.